ibm-cloud-docs/power-iaas/network-architecture.md

 Establish a connection between PER-enabled {{site.data.keyword.powerSys_notm}} workspace and Virtual Private Cloud (VPC) on top of a connected classic infrastructure connection.
 This multi-connection can be established by using the transit gateway.

 The best part of using transit gateway is that it establishes a three-way communication.
-Thus, the PER-enabled workspace, VPC, and classic infrastructure can ping each other.
+Thus, the PER-enabled workspace, VPC, and classic infrastructure can establish connection with each other.

-For a non-PER workspace that uses Direct Link connection, you can connect your {{site.data.keyword.powerSys_notm}} workspace with VPC and classic infrastructure separately.
-Thus, VPC and classic infrastructure will not be able to ping each other.

 ![Connecting PER workspace with VPC](./images/3.PER_VPC.svg "Connecting PER workspace with VPC"){: caption="Figure 11.
 Connecting PER workspace with VPC" caption-side="bottom"}